CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 >**Node Placement:** I create a node at every major change in the drawing: new curve, new straight line, etc. I do _not_ click in the middle of existing curves.
 I create nodes at the beginning and end of a curve.
 {: .prompt-info }

 >**Curve Dragging:** Creating smooth nodes and manipulating the handles directly isn't always needed.
 Instead, I hover until I see the squiggly and just drag the line to the correct curve.
-Only later will manipulate node handles.
+Only later will I manipulate node handles.
 {: .prompt-info }